-Chapter 46 opens up a curious dilemma.
+Chapter 46 puts forward a curious dilemma.
 According to that chapter, when the way prevails in the empire, fleet-footed horses are relegated to plowing the fields; when the way does not prevail in the empire, war-horses breed on the border.
 However, chapter 34 holds, The way is broad, reaching left as well as right.
-Then add to this chapter 1’s, The way that can be spoken of is not the constant way.
+Add to this chapter 1’s, The way that can be spoken of is not the constant way.
 Let’s reconcile these seemingly conflicting views.

-First, consider the Chinese character/s for nature.
-This sheds light on the immutable quality of nature.
+Regarding Nature, let’s consider the Chinese character/s for nature.
+This sheds light on the immutable reality of nature.
 Nature = dàzìrán (大自然).
 The characters breaks down thus: dà (大) = big, great; zì (自) = self, certainly, of course, from; rán (然) = right, correct, so, like that.
 Here are some ways to stick the English together: (1) great of course so, (2) big self correct, (3) great self so.
-I suppose I prefer the last string, great self so.
-In other words, it is what it is.
+Right now I prefer (3), great self so.
+In other words, it is what it is!

 Moreover, chapter 19 counsels us to, exhibit the unadorned and embrace the uncarved block, have little thought of self and as few desires as possible.

 Returning to chapter 46’s, when the way prevails in the empire, fleet-footed horses are relegated to plowing the fields, etc. How did this view that peace is more of the way than war find its way into the Tao Te Ching?
 In a Taoist worldview, war and peace, like everything else, doesn’t exist in pristine independence.
 To paraphrase chapter 2, War and peace, produce, complement, offset, harmonize and follow each other.
-Just because I may hate war doesn’t mean war is not of the way.
+Merely because I hate war doesn’t mean war is not of the way.
 Indeed, as chapter 67 bluntly states, The whole world says that my way is vast and resembles nothing.
 It is because it is vast that it resembles nothing.
 If it resembled anything, it would, long before now, have become small.

 The difficulty in seeing life through Taoist eyes is that the view seldom supports what we desire to see.
 Yet, desire doesn’t deserve the blame really.
 From a symptoms point of view, desire merely indicates a lack of contentment.
 This void sparks the flames of desire.
 Conversely, when enough is enough, there is never a desire for more.